What is Endometriosis?

 - Toxic build up obstruct the channels of circulation and elimination in the affected areas.
 This blockage distorts proper nutrition from reaching the tissues and also prevents the removal of the tissue waste.
 As a result of this toxic buildup, the natural defenses get lowered and the natural biological rhythms (dosha balance) also get disrupted.

-- In Endometriosis or Endometioma the process of tissue formation at the uterus, its stability before and after periods and elimination of waste products to stimulate fresh tissue gets disrupt.
+- In Endometriosis or Endometioma the process of tissue formation at the uterus, its stability before and after periods and elimination of waste products to stimulate fresh tissue gets disrupted.
 This happens due to various factors which may range from lifestyle, food to congenital and acquired defects in terms of immunity and organ weakness.

-- Our approach is to settle down the balance of the Doshas, Dhatu and Agni along with the removal of toxic build up (Ama) by internal medications and Specialized Panchkarma therapies as per patient’s conditions.
+- Our approach is to settle down the balance of the Doshas, Dhatu and Agni along with the removal of toxic build up (Ama) by internal medications and Specialized Panchkarma therapies as per patient’s condition’s.
 So that we can remove the cause from its roots and correct the pathology by systemic cure.

 How to diagnose the Endometriosis?

-- Pelvic exam.
+- Pelvic examination.
 During a pelvic exam, doctor manually feels (palpates) areas in your pelvis for abnormalities, such as cysts on your reproductive organs or scars behind your uterus.
 But this is not of much use, scaring is tough to palpate.
 In case of cysts or larger growths it is bit useful.

 - Ultrasound.
 This test uses high-frequency sound waves to create images of the inside of body either by pressing against abdomen or inserting through vagina (transvaginal ultrasound).
 Both types of ultrasound may be done to get the best view of your reproductive organs.
 Ultrasound imaging won’t definitively tell your doctor whether you have endometriosis, but it can identify cysts associated with endometriosis (endometriomas).